 Plastic debris is pervasive and persistent in all the oceans of the world.
 It does not biodegrade and it comes from a variety of sources.
 Cruise ships generate a variety of pollution including huge amounts of solid waste and, depending on location, discharge it directly into the water.
 Marine transport, commercial fishing, and recreational boating are also sources.
-But surprisingly the National Marine Debris Monitoring Program study by the U.S. Environmental Protection Agency (EPA) concluded that, for U.S. beaches, trash is more likely to come from land-based sources, 49% of total debris, than from ocean-based sources, 18%.
-Land or ocean sources could not be differentiated for 33% of the debris.
+But surprisingly the National Marine Debris Monitoring Program study by the U.S. Environmental Protection Agency (EPA) concluded that, for U.S. beaches, trash is more likely to come from land-based sources, 49 percent of total debris, than from ocean-based sources, 18 percent.
+Land or ocean sources could not be differentiated for 33 percent of the debris.

 Hong Kong does not seem to have similar data, but the WWF is working to fill that gap.
 Land-based debris comes primarily from litter washed into storm drains and streams and then carried to the ocean during heavy rains.
 Here in HK I occasionally see litter plumes in the ocean meandering past my flat near Sandy Bay and wonder if goof-ups at the solid waste transfer facility wharf a couple kilometers (1.2 miles) up the coast near Kennedy Town could also be a source.